nginxinc/ansible-role-nginx/README.md

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.

-**Deprecation Warnings:**

-With the advent of Ansible collections and the release of the [NGINX Core Ansible collection](https://github.com/nginxinc/ansible-collection-nginx), the decision has been made to split this role into three smaller roles and reduce the overhead of this role:
-*   The NGINX Ansible role will keep working as is and be used to install and setup NGINX.
-*   **The NGINX configuration functionalities included in this role have been removed as of release 0.19.0.** There now is a separate role to manage and create NGINX configurations available [here](https://github.com/nginxinc/ansible-role-nginx-config).
-Any new issues or PRs related to configuring NGINX should be submitted in the new NGINX configuration Ansible role repository.
-New issues or PRs related to configuring NGINX submitted in this repository will not be worked on.
-This disclaimer will be removed in the upcoming `0.21.0` release at some stage after July 2021.
-*   **The NGINX Unit functionalities included in this role have been removed as of release 0.18.0.** There now is a separate role to install NGINX Unit available [here](https://github.com/nginxinc/ansible-role-nginx-unit).
-Any new issues or PRs related to NGINX Unit should be submitted in the new NGINX Unit Ansible role repository.
-New issues or PRs related to NGINX Unit submitted in this repository will not be worked on.
-This disclaimer will be removed in the upcoming `0.21.0` release at some stage after July 2021.

 ## Requirements

 ### Ansible